plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
-  "keywords": ""
+  "description": "Volto add-ons development training module 5, object widget block edit" "property=og:description": "Volto add-ons development training module 5" "property=og:title": "Volto add-ons development object widget block edit" "keywords": "Volto"
 ---

 # Customizable columns

 Let's add a bit more control over how the columns are rendered.
-This is quite a "low hanging fruit" thanks to Volto's built-in `ObjectWidget` and `ObjectWidgetList`.
+This is quite a "low-hanging fruit" thanks to Volto's built-in `ObjectWidget` and `ObjectWidgetList`.

-Note: these components were ported from the [eea/volto-object-widget] add-on, where they were placed initially.
-By themselves, they are more or less a remix of Volto's builtin Form, but adjusted to provide an equivalent of the classic DataGridField.
+Note: these components were ported from the [volto-object-widget] add-on, where they were initially developed.
+By themselves, they are more or less a remix of Volto's built-in `Form`, but adjusted to provide an equivalent of the classic `DataGridField`.

-What would we like to change about the columns?
-Let's go for: title, text align and another field that would allow us to tweak how the values are rendered.
+## What would we like to change about the columns?
+Let's go for title, text align and another field that would allow us to tweak how the values are rendered.

-We'll continue without i18n integration for now, to keep things simpler.
+We'll continue without i18n integration, for now, to keep things simple.
 Within `src/DataTable/schema.js` add:

 ```jsx